jahleeljackson/essays/README.md

 Before diving into the details however, it seems prudent to first state the obvious.
 I am not a professional engineer.
 I've been actively learning about data, software, and machine learning for a little over a year.
 My judgements will be limited by the narrow breadth of my knowledge and shallow depth of my experience.

 The perfect machine learning system should uphold all of the core pillars of good software (and really engineering): reliability, maintainability, and scalability[[3.1]](#31) as defined by Martin Kleppman in *Designing Data-Intensive Applications*.
-Now I will define in best terms I can what the "perfect" ML system does under these constraints.
+Now I will define in the best terms I can what the "perfect" ML system does under these constraints.

 **Reliability**